This article only describes how pnpm's

 node_modules folder (

 foo/1.0.0/node_modules/foo).
 This is needed to:

 - avoid circular symlinks.
 Dependencies of packages are placed in the same folder in which the dependent packages are.
 For Node.js it doesn't make a difference whether dependencies are inside the package's

 node_modulesor in any other

 The next stage of installation is symlinking dependencies.

-bar is going to be
+bar is going to be symlinked to the

 node_modules folder because